jianyingwu/pfczm-comsol/README.md

 Wu, J. Y. and Chen, W. X., 2021.
 Phase-field modeling of electromechanical fracture in piezoelectric solids: Analytical results and numerical simulations.
 Computer Methods in Applied Mechanics and Engineering, under review.

 Chen, W. X. and Wu, J. Y., 2021.
 Phase-field cohesive zone modeling of fracture in multi-physics problems and the open-source implementation in Comsol Multiphysics.
-Computer Methods in Applied Mechanics and Engineering, submitted.
+Engineering Fracture Mechanics, under review.